Lake Biwa: Conservation of Reed Vegetation Zones

-Reed colonies on the shore form give Lake Biwa its characteristic scenery.
+Reed colonies on the shore give Lake Biwa its characteristic scenery.
 The reeds play an important role in purifying water as well as providing habitat for birds and fish.
 At one time there were large areas of reeds along the shores of Lake Biwa, which local government surveys recently found to have halved in size due to encroaching development.
 This Shiga Ordinance for the Conservation of Reed Vegetation Zones to protect, grow, and utilize the reed beds has been in force since 1992.